teamalgoritma/algoritmablog/README.md

 Please follow the submission guidelines below:

 1. Fork the repository.
-2. Make a some development version or added a new article.
+2. Make a development version and add your article.
 3. Submit a *pull request*.

-If the project owner agrees with your work, they might merged your request into the original repository.
+If the project owner agrees with your work, they will merge your request into the original repository.

 ## 1. Fork a Repo